1. Director Responsibilities

 The Board has four standing committees: the Audit/Finance Committee, Compensation Committee, Governance/Nominating Committee and Executive Committee.
 The members of the Audit/Finance Committee, Compensation Committee and Governance/Nominating Committee shall qualify as independent under the criteria established by the Securities and Exchange Commission (“SEC”) and NASDAQ.
 Committee members and committee chairs are appointed by the Board upon the recommendation of the Governance/Nominating Committee.
 While the Board believes that consideration should be given to rotating committee memberships and committee chairs periodically, it does not believe that rotation should be mandatory.
 The Board may, from time to time, establish or maintain additional committees as it deems necessary or appropriate.

 Each of the committees listed above shall maintain a written charter, a copy of which shall be available on the Company’s website.
 The charters set forth the purposes, goals and responsibilities of the committees.
 The charters also provide that the directors will annually evaluate the performance of the committees on which they serve.
-The chairperson of each committee, in consultation with the committee members, determines the frequency and length of the committee meetings.
+The chair of each committee, in consultation with the committee members, determines the frequency and length of the committee meetings.

 7. Risk Oversight

 The Board should understand the principal risks associated with the Company’s business on an ongoing basis, and it is the responsibility of management to assure that the Board and its committees are kept well-informed of such changing risks on a timely basis.
 It is important that the Board oversee the key risk decisions of management, which includes understanding the appropriate balance between risks and rewards.
-The Board reserves oversight of the major risks facing the Company and has delegated risk oversight responsibility to the appropriate committees in the following areas: (1) the Audit Committee oversees risks relating to the Company’s exposures in the areas of finance and accounting, legal, compliance, internal controls, IT security, insurance coverages and business continuity plans; (2) the Compensation Committee oversees risks related to the Company’s compensation programs; and (3) the Governance/Nominating Committee oversees risks related to governance and executive succession planning.
+The Board reserves oversight of the major risks facing the Company and has delegated risk oversight responsibility to the appropriate committees in the following areas: (1) the Audit/Finance Committee oversees risks relating to the Company’s exposures in the areas of finance and accounting, legal, compliance, internal controls, IT security, insurance coverages and business continuity plans; (2) the Compensation Committee oversees risks related to the Company’s compensation programs; and (3) the Governance/Nominating Committee oversees risks related to governance and executive succession planning.

 8. Director Access to Company Personnel